TomWright/Whirlpool/README.md

 In order to use Models you need to have a database connection.
 The credentials for this connection can be set in `config/database.php`.
 An example configuration file can be found at `config/example_database.php`.

+### Multiple Databases
+You can interact with multiple databases in a way that is very similar to Laravel as we are using Eloquent.
+All you need to do is ensure that the new database credentials have been set up in `config/database.php` with a name of your choosing.
+You can set the name for that connection by either specifying it in the array key, or setting 'name' => 'my-second-connection'.

+Once the name is set simply open a model and set the connection name.

+    protected $connection = 'my-second-connection';

+You are also able to do the following, where User is a model.

+    $user = new User();
+    $user->setConnection('my-second-connection');

 Subdomains
 ----------
 Subdomains can be a useful way to separate logic for different sections of your applications.